 There are lots of comets in the Oort Cloud.
 But they’re small and account for a small total volume.

-Other than the Oort cloud, comets exist in the Kuiper Belt which is home to many asteroids in the solar system.
+Other than the Oort Cloud, comets exist in the Kuiper Belt which is home to many asteroids in the solar system.
 There are only a hundred or so named comets and a bit over 3500 known comets.

-2 The anatomy of a comet
+2. The anatomy of a comet

 COMA: When a comet passes closer to the sun, comets produce a surrounding glow known as a coma.
 These are gases like carbon monoxide, carbon dioxide, ammonia and methane that are released due to solar radiation.

-3 Comets may have transported Earth’s water
+3. Comets may have transported Earth’s water

 In a nutshell, Rosetta landed on a comet and found they had a higher ratio of “heavy water” also known as deuterium.
 On Earth, for every 10,000 water molecules on Earth, there are 3 deuterium atoms.
 But comets show significantly higher ratios of “heavy water”

 By knowing comets show a higher ratio of deuterium, it makes the theory that water originated from comets less likely.

-4 Halley’s Comet regular swoops by Earth
+4. Halley’s Comet regularly swoops past Earth

 Halley’s comet is the only comet that regularly orbits Earth and becomes visible to the human eye.
 The last appearance of Halley’s Comet in the inner solar system was in 1986.
 The next time it will again be visible is in 2061.

 This highly elliptical comet was named after Edmund Halley who used the laws of motion to calculate its orbit.

 The nucleus of Halley’s Comet is only about 15 kilometers across.
-We don’t know it’s mass but it’s estimated to be about 2.2×1014 kg.
+We don’t know its mass but it’s estimated to be about 2.2×1014 kg.